Movicon Help on Line - Rel. 11.7.1302

 When editing Reports, you can execute specific operations by using the SHIFT key:

-Selecting Report Properties: to display properties belonging to the Embedded Report resource in the Properties Window, simple click on the Embedded Report's name in the Project Explorer window or click on any Report band, in an area not containing objects, while keeping the SHIFT key pressed down.
+Selecting Report Properties: to display properties belonging to the Embedded Report resource in the Properties Window, simply click on the Embedded Report's name in the Project Explorer window or click on any Report band, in an area not containing objects, while keeping the SHIFT key pressed down.

 Selecting Report Band Properties: to display properties belonging to the Embedded Report's Band, simply click on the band in an area not containing objects.

-Multi-object Selecting: to select a number of objects contained in an Embedded report, as well as those belonging to different bands, simiply click on each object while keeping the CTRL key pressed down or by dragging the mouse while keeping the SHIFT key pressed down.
+Multi-object Selecting: to select a number of objects contained in an Embedded report, as well as those belonging to different bands, simiply click on each object while keeping the CTRL key pressed down or by dragging them with the mouse while keeping the SHIFT key pressed down.

 Modifying Band sizes: to change the band's height size:

-change its "Height" property located in the Properties Window
+Change its "Height" property located in the Properties Window.

 Functionalities which are not available in Reports